 Spirituality was born out of man’s desire to know the meaning of his own existence, just like science.

 While science tried to find this meaning by looking outside, spirituality has focused on the inside.
-From the inability to answer basic questions about human existence, from helplessness, sensitivity and rich imagination, people began to turn to their inner self, looking for answers.
-This is how occultism was born (from the Latin word occulere – to hide), the secret knowledge about the forces of nature in the field of exact science, philosophy, and religious systems, assuming the existence of three worlds: spiritual, astral and physical.
-And also, esotericism (from the Greek eso – inside) – knowledge about man and the universe that shows man (or rather selected students) the way to self-realization and mysticism -the experience of a direct relationship with God.
+From the inability to answer basic questions about human existence to helplessness, sensitivity, and rich imagination, people began to turn to their inner self, looking for answers.
+This is how occultism was born (from the Latin word occulere – to hide), the secret knowledge about the forces of nature in the field of exact science, philosophy, and religious systems, assuming the existence of three worlds: spiritual, astral, and physical.
+And also, esotericism (from the Greek eso – inside) – knowledge about man and the universe that shows a man (or rather selected students) the way to self-realization and mysticism -the experience of a direct relationship with God.

 Under the influence of religion, mankind began to explain human life with the existence of an undefined soul that would go to heaven after death.

 It was not far from the truth, because the gases that are responsible for radiation and human consciousness, are released into the atmosphere.
 They have probably been observed in cemeteries as they evaporated during the decomposition of corpses and were seen as angels or spirits.

 Religion also made us believe in God and Satan.
 Meanwhile, God and Satan are two poles of the same consciousness.
 This point of consciousness, through the creation of the Universe and us humans, made an act of self-discovery.
 And it can be explained through the analysis of physical and chemical phenomena occurring in both the micro and the macrocosm.
 It can be proved that the consciousnesses of all people, animals, plants, and minerals are linked together by God, but only together, not individually.
 This means that certain physical and chemical phenomena must be linked to human experience based on the evolution of individual consciousness.